Aryan-coder-student/Holographic-Microplastic-Image-Classification-CNN/README.md

 ## Dataset

 This dataset contains microplastic particle images used for research purposes, including 'Holographic Classifier: Deep Learning in Digital Holography for Automatic Micro-objects Classification' and 'Microplastic pollution monitoring with holographic classification and deep learning.'
-The dataset is labeled by microplastic type and number of particles in the image.
+The dataset is labeled by microplastic type and number of particles in the image.</n>
 Mention :- @ymzhu19eee
 [Dataset Source](https://github.com/ymzhu19eee/dataset_microplastics)